bn4t/verteilzentrum/README.md

 #### Table elements
 ##### name
 The name of the list which also serves as the list address.

+##### persistent_receivers
+Array of email addresses which always receive mailing list messages regardless of whether they are subscribed.

 ##### whitelist
 Array of whitelisted email addresses which are allowed to interact with the list.
 Supports wildcards.